Exploring Detailed Wall Sections in Architecture Design

 A503.
 A keynote.
 There's a stairwell that's going right along here.

-So again, we have the axonometrics.
-We have a legend.
-We have the actual section itself.
+So again, we have the axonometrics, we have a legend, we have the actual section itself.

 The scale is listed.
 The scale of the wall section drawing is larger than we would find for the building section.
 We have keynotes.